Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 You won't get vitamin D from the sun if you wear sunscreen, but you should apply sunscreen with a sun protection factor (SPF) of at least 15 if you are outside for longer than 10-15 minutes.
 This will help protect your skin from sun damage.

-Babies and young children have very sensitive skin that burns easily so they need to use stronger sunscreen and keep covered up when out in the sun.
+Babies and young children have very sensitive skin that burns easily so they need to use stronger sunscreen and be covered up when out in the sun.

-In the UK, our skin isn't able to make vitamin D from sun during the winter (November to March) as the sunlight isn't strong enough.
-However, we can get vitamin D from our body's stores and from food sources during this period.
+In the UK, your skin isn't able to make vitamin D from sun during the winter (November to March) as the sunlight isn't strong enough.
+However, you can get vitamin D from your body's stores and from food sources during this period.

 Read more about staying safe the sun.